daveragos/VisuAlgo/README.md

 # VisuAlgo
-Visualizing Algorithms using animation to simplify to understand for a beginner, to see what really going on under the hood
+Visualizing Algorithms using animation to simplify to understand for a beginner, to see what's really going on under the hood.